This is story of a stranger that became a lover, then a stranger again.

 She tells me the story of her childhood home and a toy fishing pole.
-And I can almost picture it.
-Her young, wild, curious, standing on the edge of lake wondering why she can’t catch a fish, blissfully unaware that pole is just a toy.
+I can almost picture it: her young, wild, curious, standing on the edge of lake wondering why she can’t catch a fish, blissfully unaware that pole is just a toy.
 I point to more objects and with each story my guarded heart softens.
-I imagine that it’ll take me years to learn the meaning of every object and pray to a god I don’t fully believe in that I get the time.
+I imagine that it’ll take me years to learn the meaning of every little thing in her room, and pray to a god I don’t fully believe in that I get the time.

 She hands me one of her favorite poems and watches me as I read it.
 I’m silent afterwards.
-She asked what I think of it and I say it is painfully sad.
-She grabs the book out of my hand and lays kisses over me and suddenly I’m overboard lapping up undrinkable water that only leaves me needing and wanting more.
+She asks what I think, and I say it is painfully sad.
+She grabs the book out of my hand and lays kisses down my neck.
+I forget the poem and my senses entirely.
+I’m overboard lapping up undrinkable water that only leaves me needing and wanting more.
 I’m drowning, and like fool enjoying it too; swallowed whole.

 Can I take it to a morning